luis261/posh-interactive-handling/README.md

 ```

 ## Caveats
-- the current implementation is quite hacky (though arguably that's what powershell is all about)
+- the current implementation is quite hacky (though arguably that's what powershell is all about 😝)
 - it **can't handle multi-line commands**

 ## What's next